christopherhuntley/is135-docs/Setup.md

 ### Requirements
 The following instructions assume the following hardware & software:
 * A laptop or desktop computer with at least 1080p resolution (1920x1080).
-Most modern laptops meet this standard and the computers in the DSB labs are also plenty large.
+Most modern laptops meet this standard and the computers in the DSB labs are also fine.
 * A thumb drive or hard disk with at least 2GB of free space.
-In using your own laptop then just make sure you have some free space on your drive.
-If using the lap computers then please bring your own thumb drive.
+If using your own laptop then just make sure you have some free space on your drive.
+If using the lap computers then please bring your own thumb drive with plenty of space.
 * A reasonably up-to-date operating system.
 On Macs, that means Mavericks or later.
 On Windows PCs, that means Windows 7, 8, 8.1, or 10.
+If you have something else, then ask for help.

 ## Set up Chrome, Firefox, and extensions.

 1. Make sure you have the latest versions of Chrome and Firefox installed.
 2. In Chrome, open a new tab and then go to Window → Extensions.
 Click the “Get more extensions” link at the bottom of the page.
 Find and install each of the following extensions and apps:
     * Web Developer (extension) by Chris Pederick
-    * Lucidchart for Education (app) by Lucidchart.com
-    * Pixlr Editor (app) by Pixlr.com
-    * Lightshot (extension) by prntscrn.com
+    * Nimbus Screenshot and Screencast (extension) by nimbus-screenshot.everhelper.me

- *Note: if using a university-owned computer some of these extensions/apps may already be installed or you may not have permissions needed to install them.
+ *Note: if using a university-owned computer some of these extensions may already be installed or you may not have permissions needed to install them.
 In either case just install what you can and then move on.*
 3. In Firefox, go to Tools → Add-ons.
 Use the search box in the upper-right corner of the page to find and install the following extensions:
-    * Web Developer (extension) by Chris Pederick
+    * Web Developer (add on) by Chris Pederick
-    * ColorZilla (extension) by Alex Sirota
+    * Nimbus Screen Capture (add on) by Nimbus Web

  *The note about installing Chrome extensions also applies to Firefox extensions.
 Install what you can and move on.*
 4. You will need to repeat the above on every computer you intend to use for this course.